richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 ## Erase a user from your Viva Engage home tenant and external tenants

 > [!IMPORTANT]
-> When you erase a user, you have a 14-day window to decide which files and messages to save or delete in the home tenant before the user-identifying data is erased.
-If you want to review and delete some or all of the user's messages and files, be sure to export user data and do the deletions before erasing the user's account, or within 14 days after selecting **Erase this user**.
-After the 14-day window, files and messages still exist, but will be marked as belonging to a former user.<br><br>After a user's account transitions from deactivated to removed, you can't associate user data with that user, which means you can no longer export and review their data.
+> When you erase a user, a 14-day window opens to decide which files and messages to save or delete in the home tenant.
+Be sure to export all necessary user data.
+After the 14 day period elapses, Viva Engage erases all user-identifying data.
+Delete user messages and files *within 14 days* after selecting **Erase this user**.
+After the 14-day window, files and messages remain, but are **marked as belonging to a former user**.<br><br>After the user account transitions from Deactivated to Removed, you can't associate user data with that user, which means you can't export and review their data.

 > [!IMPORTANT]
-> Before erasing the user, be familiar with [Delete specific messages or Viva Engage files stored in Viva Engage or SharePoint](gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles).
-The article describes how to review and delete messages and files in external groups, external threads, and tenants to which the user belongs.
-After you select **Erase this user**, the user is no longer associated with those messages and files.
+> Before you erase a user, see [Delete specific messages or Viva Engage files stored in Viva Engage or SharePoint](gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles).
+The article describes how to review and delete a user's messages and files in external groups, external threads, and tenants.
+After you select **Erase this user**, the user isn't associated with those messages and files.

 > [!IMPORTANT]
 > Removing a user from their home Viva Engage tenant removes them from all external tenants.
 You must remove guest users separately from each of their external tenants.

-When you erase a user, the following user data is deleted:
+When you erase a user, the action deletes the following user data:

-- Who the person is following, connections to conversations and articles they're following, and connections to users who were following them
+- Who the person is following, connections to conversations and articles they're following, and connections to their followers

 - Bookmarks, language preferences, notification settings, and account activity

-- Profile
+- The user's profile

-- Group memberships
+- Community memberships

 - The list of tenants of which they were a member

 As an admin, you can erase a user from their home tenant and from their external tenants.

-**Remove a user (done by admin)**
+**Remove a user**

 1. In the Viva Engage admin center, go to **Users** \> **Remove Users**.

-2. Enter an existing user's name.
+2. Enter the user's name.
 After you select the user, the options for removal appear.

     :::image type="content" source="../../media/a48da79c-7f5f-479b-8b75-a3e67285c141.png" alt-text="Screenshot that shows how selecting a name presents options to remove the user.":::

-    - If you want to delete all of a user's messages before you erase the user:
+    - To delete all of a user's messages before you erase the user:

       1. Select **Permanently remove this user and remove their messages**, and then select **Submit**.
       2. After deletion completes, select **Erase this user**, which removes the user's name and activity data.